the-anna-project/annad/doc/evaluation/mind.md

 to the input of one channel causes the impulse distribution for the given channel to increase.
 The whole impulse population within a ballance system is capped.
 In case the overall impulse population is already saturated, an adaption of the other channels happens automatically.
-That means, that att the same time some input is received on one channel, some output is received on the other channels.
+That means, that at the same time some input is received on one channel, some output is received on the other channels.